lambdaclass/concrete/ROADMAP.md

     theorem proves a specific generated instance (`proved_for_instance`) or a generic body (`proved_generic`), and it must prevent one instance proof from being presented as proof for every future instantiation.
+13. [relocated from closed Phase 4 — #44f tail / #44g] Compiler-correctness
+    hardening: (a) a full interpreter-vs-compiled differential harness with a random program GENERATOR over the through-reference / void-slot bug-prone shapes (extends `check_codegen_differential.sh`; needs interpreter structured
+    diagnostics, the deferred Phase-4 #18a); and (b) the defense-in-depth ref-return lowering fix — a reference-typed return materialized from a ref identifier / `&place` emits a spurious extra load. (b) is unreachable from safe code (reference returns are rejected at the type level — H1), so it is internal-lowering hardening; fixtures must distinguish rejected safe returns, allowed trusted raw-pointer returns, and a correct internal ref-valued return.
-13. Add the Phase 14 validation artifact: a compiler-soundness dashboard with one witness program per shipped ProofCore construct, one status per R-rule, replay commands for proved/mechanically-validated facts, and regressions proving report facts (`proved`, `stale`, `blocked`, `missing`,
+14. Add the Phase 14 validation artifact: a compiler-soundness dashboard with one witness program per shipped ProofCore construct, one status per R-rule, replay commands for proved/mechanically-validated facts, and regressions proving report facts (`proved`, `stale`, `blocked`, `missing`,